 - Provide specific examples of how this person inspired you.

 - You don't have to tell a long story here but do provide some context about your own personal characteristics that led you to admire this person.

-This is a very common interview question so you should make sure to prepare beforehand.
+This is a very common interview question so prep an answer in advance.

 Mistakes You Should Avoid